Flu Season: It's Here, What Should I Do?

-Almost everyone who wants to reduce their chances of getting the flu can get vaccinated.
+Almost everyone who wants to reduce their chances of getting seasonal flu can get vaccinated.
 However, certain people should get vaccinated each year.

 People who should get vaccinated each year are:

-1) People at high risk for complications from the flu:
+1) People at high risk for complications from seasonal flu:

 All adults 50 years and older;